tfKamran/sauce-lab-lean/README.md

 ## Setup

-This repository contains a collection of automated web tests utilizing Selenium with the Chrome Web Driver.
-These tests open a webpage in Google Chrome and execute a series of test cases to verify application functionality.
+This repository contains a collection of automated web tests utilizing Selenium with the Firefox and Chrome Web Drivers.
+These tests open a webpage in Mozilla Firefox or Google Chrome and execute a series of test cases to verify application functionality.

 The test suite is built using the popular JavaScript testing framework, [Mocha]([https://mochajs.org/](https://mochajs.org/)).